Anesthesia Intraoral Module (AIM)

 Emergent conversion to general anesthesia may become necessary (excessive patient movement, extreme pain, or respiratory failure).

-An open oral cavity and pre-oxygenation already in place, AIM replaces the rushed and injury-prone maneuvers with a single-step conversion to general anesthesia.
+With access to the oral cavity and ongoing pre-oxygenation, AIM replaces the often rushed and injury-prone maneuvers with a seamless conversion to general anesthesia, using a supraglottic device or endotracheal intubation.

 Eliminates Bite-blocks